codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

 ## Running tests only

-In some cases you may want to run only tests and not build the entire project, e.g. when you're triggering a build on pull request update.
+In some cases, you may want to run only tests and not build the entire project, e.g. when you're triggering a build on pull request update.
 To do so, [enable testing](../testing/running-automated-tests), and then in **App settings > Build > Build for platforms**, select **Run tests only**.
 Codemagic will then build the workflow until the testing step and skip building the app.

 If tests fail, the status of the build will be “failed” and you'll receive an email about failing tests.
 If you have publishing to Slack configured, you'll receive notifications on build status updates.